Hand-holding notebook written Medicare Supplement Insurance

 Review Your Medigap Plan Every Price Increase

 When it comes to Medigap, you can change your plan each year.
 At the end of the year, reassess your plan.
 Did prices increase?
-And does your plan still feel worth the price?
+Does your plan still feel worth the price?
 If not, explore other options.
-However, you may be denied by another carrier depending on your health.
+However, depending on your health, you may be denied by another carrier.

 Work With an Insurance Agent That Checks on You Annually

 Finding the right health insurance plans for you can be difficult.
-Most people don’t understand the fine print and find themselves stuck with massive unexpected medical bills.
-That’s why it’s crucial to find an insurance agent that can guide you through the process.
+Most people don’t understand the fine print and are stuck with massive, unexpected medical bills.
+That’s why finding an insurance agent who can guide you through the process is crucial.
 Insurance agents not only help you find the insurance that’s best for you, but they also check on you regularly with updates and insightful information.
 Having someone on your side to guide you through the ever-changing health insurance landscape can be a huge benefit.

-If you need help enrolling in Medicare or a Medicare supplement plan in the state of North Carolina, Health Plans of NC can help.
+If you need help enrolling in Medicare or a Medicare supplement plan in North Carolina, Health Plans of NC can help.
 Explore our website today.

 Medicare couple with coffee